Gus Mancuso: Baseball career

 Mancuso was traded to the New York Giants before the 1933 season where new manager Bill Terry was rebuilding the team after the resignation of longtime manager John McGraw.
 Terry wanted to build his team around speed, defense and pitching.
 He replaced the slow-footed Shanty Hogan and installed the agile Mancuso as the Giants' starting catcher.
 Terry allowed Mancuso to be in charge of the Giants' pitching staff that included; Carl Hubbell's sharp-breaking screwball, Hal Schumacher's diving sinker ball, Freddie Fitzsimmons' knuckleball and Roy Parmelee who threw a variety of different pitches.

-Under Mancuso's guidance, the Giants' pitching staff led the National League in earned run average as the team won their first pennant in nine years.
 Although Mancuso led National League catchers in errors and passed balls, he also led in games played, baserunners caught stealing, putouts and, finished second in assists and in range factor.

-The Giants went on to defeat the Washington Senators in the 1933 World Series.
-Terry credited Mancuso as a major factor in moving the Giants from sixth place in 1932 to World Series champions in 1933.
+Under Mancuso's guidance, the Giants' pitching staff led the National League in earned run average as the team won their first pennant in nine years, then went on to defeat the Washington Senators in the 1933 World Series.
 In an Associated Press poll of sportswriters, Mancuso finished second to the Yankees' Bill Dickey as the majors league's all-star catcher based on his ability to handle pitchers so skillfully.
 Mancuso ranked sixth in voting for the 1933 National League Most Valuable Player Award.

+Terry credited Mancuso as a major factor in moving the Giants from sixth place in 1932 to World Series champions in 1933.
+Between 1933 and 1937, the Giants won three pennants and finished second and third in the other two seasons, winning at least 91 games each year with Mancuso as their regular catcher.

 In 1934, the Giants finished in second place, two games behind the eventual world champion St. Louis Cardinals, as Mancuso had an off-year with his batting average dropping almost twenty points along with 10 fewer runs batted in.

 In 1935 Mancuso improved to hit for a .298 batting average with five home runs, and 56 runs batted in.
 He also earned a spot as a reserve for the National League team in the 1935 All-Star Game.

 He had his best season in 1936, hitting for a .301 batting average with career-highs of nine home runs and 63 runs batted in as the Giants once again claimed the National League pennant.
 He led the league's catchers in putouts, baserunners caught stealing, finished second in assists and, once again guided the Giants' pitching staff to the lowest earned run average in the league.
 The Giants would go down in defeat against the powerful New York Yankees in the 1936 World Series.
 Mancuso finished the year ranked eighth in voting for the 1936 National League Most Valuable Player Award.